Xertes0/camel_learning/README.md

 A machine learning library written in OCaml with no external dependencies.
 See `examples/` directory for usage.

+This project is made purely for educational purposes and is not suitable for use in performance demanding applications.

 ## Work In Progress

 There is a working example of an OR gate model in